 by Zachary Tellman

-The first chapter, Names, explains why names define the structure of our software, and provides tools for judging whether a name is any good.
+The first chapter, Names, explains why names define the structure of our software, and how to judge whether a name is any good.

 The second chapter, Idioms, provides specific, syntactic advice for writing Clojure which is clean and readable.

-The third chapter, Indirection, looks at how code can be simplified through separation.
+The third chapter, Indirection, looks at how code can made simpler and more robust through separation.

 The final chapter, Composition, explores how the constituent pieces of our code can be combined into an effective whole.